View List of Japanese Record Labels, Distributors, Music Festivals, and Show Organizers

 Publicity means to spread or deliver information through various media to increase public awareness of someone or something.
 The following online media are used for promoting public awareness in Japan of indie and new artists/bands and their music.
 You can register in all of the media below at once by registering at Top Music Japan.

 In Japan, "tie-ups" are how many larger record companies promote artists.
-A tie-up can come in the form of a song being used for a commercial or advertising campaign for another product or service (such as a new mobile phone, clothing, car, cosmetics, etc.), or a song used in a TV show, movie, or a bonus when someone buys a product.
+A tie-up can come in the form of a song being used for a commercial or advertising campaign for another product or service (such as a new mobile phone, clothing, car, cosmetics, etc.), or a song used in an anime, TV show, movie, or a bonus when someone buys a product.
 Usually record companies with close relations with advertising agencies and producers can make this happen.
 The "tie-up" marketing strategy can probably be viewed as a mix of advertising and publicity (although some may say that the song is used for "free", the money that actually changes hands between record company and ad agency/client is usually not talked about nor disclosed).
 Unless you are under a major Japanese record label, tie-ups are likely out of the reach of indie artists/labels.

 Create a Free Japanese website